 Teen Advisory Board

-The Teen Advisory Board (TAB) is a group of local teens, ages 11-19, who make decisions about the Marshall Lyon County Library’s teen collection and events.
-They meet once a month and help out at various events.
+The Teen Advisory Board (TAB) is a group of local teens who make decisions about the Marshall Lyon County Library’s teen collection and events.
 Not interested in what the library has to offer for teens?
 Join us!
 We want your input to make the library fun and useful for you!

 Teen Advisory Board Members

 There are currently five TAB positions available.
 We’re accepting applications on a rolling basis.
 Please contact the Teen Services Librarian if you want to apply!

 FAQs about the Marshall Lyon County Library Teen Advisory Board

 Why does the Marshall Lyon County Library have a Teen Advisory Board?